Docky37/alerts/readme.md

-# SafetyNet - Alerts v1.1 release
+# SafetyNet - Alerts v1.2 release

 ### Infos
 author: 		Thierry SCHREINER

-release date:	14/04/2020
+release date:	19/04/2020

 ### Content
-The fourth release v1.1 adds an administrative medicalRecord endpoint to perform CRUD operations on MedicalRecord.
-The post request to add one MedicalRecord automatically makes the one to one join between the new MedicalRecord and the Person concerned if exists (else the MedicalRecord add is rejected).

-The Post request "add a list of MedicalRecord" performs a for each loop and uses add one MedicalRecord to add and join each.

-A cascade delete has been created to remove the MedicalRecord of a person when this person is deleted.
+The fifth release v1.2 adds an OPS#1 endpoint allows user to get the list of persons covered by a given fire station and the dissociated count of adults and children covered.

 Previous releases contains :